David Brudnoy

 David Barry Brudnoy (June 5, 1940 – December 9, 2004) was an American talk radio host in Boston from 1976 to 2004.
-His radio talk show aired on WBZ radio.
-He was known for espousing his libertarian views on a wide range of political issues, in a manner that was courteous.
-Thanks to WBZ's wide signal reach, he gained a following from across the United States as well as Canada.
+His radio talk show aired on WBZ radio and he espoused his libertarian views on a wide range of political issues in a courteous manner.
+Thanks to WBZ's wide broadcast signal reach, he gained a following from across the United States as well as Canada.
 On December 9, 2004, he died from Merkel cell carcinoma after it had metastasized to his lungs and kidneys.

 Background, education and first career

 Born in Minneapolis, Minnesota, United States, to a Jewish family, David Brudnoy was the only child of Doris and Harry Brudnoy.
 Harry was a dentist in the Minneapolis area, a profession he maintained for over 50 years.
 During his youth, David Brudnoy was known to be precocious, and in addition to reading a lot, he enjoyed collecting stamps.
 He was also interested in history, and thanks to the influence of his Aunt Kathie, with whom he was close for all of his life, he became interested in movies; he often attended them with her.
 Years later, Brudnoy would become known for his work as a film critic, and he remarked in his autobiography that his aunt had undoubtedly contributed to his success by taking him to so many films.

 Although he did not articulate it at the time, he was also aware of certain homosexual attractions.
 Years later, he would detail the confusion he felt, discussing his teenage and college years in his 1997 autobiography, Life is Not a Rehearsal.
 During his childhood, Brudnoy and his family briefly lived in Macon, Georgia, and San Antonio, Texas; his father had enlisted in the United States Army Reserve and the moves were so that he could be near army bases.
 Brudnoy first attended college in 1958, receiving a BA in Japanese Studies from Yale in New Haven.
 He also received MAs from Harvard and Brandeis, and a PhD from Brandeis, focusing on East Asian studies and history.
 He received an honorary doctorate from Emerson College in 1996.

 As a professor, Brudnoy taught classes or was a guest lecturer at many major colleges and universities throughout Boston and New England, as well as in Texas: Boston University, Boston College, Northeastern University, Merrimack College, University of Rhode Island, Harvard Kennedy School at Harvard University, as well as Texas Southern University.
 He was respected as an educator: student evaluations for his courses at Boston University indicate that they were very well received, and former students were among those who wrote eloquent tributes to him when he died.
 According to those students, he was such a devoted educator that even as he was dying, he made certain to finish grading their term papers.